Building company failed on back of coronavirus crisis, court hears

 Counsel said there was urgency to the application as the company was concerned about the dissipation of assets.
 Photograph: iStock

-The ongoing crisis had dissuaded an investor from putting in funds necessary to save the firm, the court was told.
+The ongoing crisis had dissuaded an investor from putting in funds necessary to save the company, the court was told.

 Ms Justice Teresa Pilkington appointed chartered accountant Anthony Fitzpatrick as provisional liquidator to Brandon Plant Hire Ltd, based on Trim, Co Meath, after being told on Thursday the company is insolvent to the tune of €934,000.